boostorg/redis/README.md

 co_await db->async_exec(req, adapt(resp));
 ```

-The tag @c aedis::ignore can be used to ignore individual
+The tag `aedis::ignore` can be used to ignore individual
 elements in the responses.
 If the intention is to ignore the
 response to all commands in the request use @c adapt()